jimmyjordanSWE/SNAKE/new_features.md

 IMPORTANT: LLMs never commit to git.
+IGNORE LEAKS FROM SDL.

 # New Features

-- Adjust play field ratio, size & speed
-  - Change the default playfield aspect ratio and size to canonical Snake proportions.
-Adjust the default game speed / tick rate.

 - Remove welcome and name input screen
   - Start the game immediately with default player name `You`.
 Only prompt for name if the player makes the highscore list (max name length 8 + NUL).